-And it’s sorely needed.
-According to Gartner, 77 percent of B2B customers rated their latest purchase as extremely complex or difficult.
+According to Gartner, 77% of B2B customers rated their latest purchase as extremely complex or difficult.
 Bloated sales cycles, disjointed information, and difficulties getting whole buyer groups on board create a very painful experience for both buyers and sellers.

 Personalization is a method of simplifying purchases by shaping the experience at multiple levels to make decision-making more manageable.

 Digital sales cycles lose out on the organic personalization we take for granted in real-person interactions.
-No one questions whether a sales message is for them when the person who said it is standing right in front of them at a conference, you don’t question whether the sales message is meant for you.
+If someone is standing in front of you at a conference, you don’t question whether the sales message is meant for you.

-When these interactions happen online, they need to be actively personalized to recreate a semblance of that buyer experience.
+When these interactions are online, they need to be actively personalized to recreate a semblance of that buyer experience.
 This has naturally been a big concern for most sales teams this past year.
-To maximize how impactful this is, you can split personalization into two subgroups: external and internal.
+In order to maximize how impactful this is, you can split personalization into two subgroups: external and internal.

 This type of personalization describes every customized element that is immediately obvious.
 Such as: